Siddaramaiah asks BJP government in K’taka to repeal two agriculture laws introduced last year | Headlines

 - India

-Calling on the ruling BJP in Karnataka to take a cue from the Narendra Modi government, which repealed the farm laws, former Chief Minister Siddaramaiah on Saturday demanded that the state immediately repeal the APMC (Amendment) Act and the Karnataka Land Reforms (Amendment) Act, introduced last year.
+Calling on the ruling BJP in Karnataka to take a cue from the Narendra Modi government, which has decided to repeal the farm laws, former Chief Minister Siddaramaiah on Saturday demanded that the state immediately repeal the APMC (Amendment) Act and the Karnataka Land Reforms (Amendment) Act, introduced last year.

 The two laws were introduced last year by the BJP government amid protest by the opposition Congress.

-Siddaramaiah, the Leader of the Opposition, alleged that the intention behind introducing the APMC Amendment Act was to open the doors for private players to directly approach growers by bypassing the Agricultural Produce Marketing Committees (APMC).
+Siddaramaiah, the Leader of the Opposition, alleged that the intention behind introducing the APMC Amendment Act was to open the doors to private players to directly approach growers bypassing the Agricultural Produce Marketing Committees (APMC).

 ''If the APMC (Amendment) Act comes into effect, the state government will not have any control over the traders and it cannot monitor their activities.
 It cannot collect duty, fees and levy.
 It's like complete surrender,'' the Congress leader said.